-Additional Fee: Though not a school fee, private music lessons on a student's primary instrument or voice must be taken through the senior year recital in late March.
-IB examination fees will be incurred the second year of the course.
+Additional Fees: Though not a school fee, private music lessons on a student's primary instrument or voice must be taken through the senior year PRESENTING recital.
+IB assessment fees will be incurred in the second year of the course.

 This course is a year-long elective for juniors.
 Students who would like to develop their musical skills to a high level, especially those who are considering a career in any music-related field should take this course.
 Key skills are the ability to listen critically and express findings from analysis (both in class discussion and in writing) and to work both independently and in collaboration with peers.
 It is important that students approach all studied music with an open mind and to seek to understand both the emotional and intellectual aspects that are present in all well-crafted musical works.

-Students must take private instruction with a qualified instructor on her/his instrument or voice through the senior year recital in late March.
+Students must take private instruction with a qualified instructor on her/his instrument or voice through the senior year PRESENTING recital.
 Interested students should contact the instructor to arrange for an inventory of musical concepts no later than the end of their freshman year.

 Units of Study

-The Elements of Music: Melody, Rhythm, Harmony, Texture, Dynamics, Articulation, Timbre
+Elements of Music 2: Texture, Dynamics, Articulations, Timbre

 Major, Minor & Blues Scales and Derived Chords

 Music for Social Discourse: Reggae, Rock, Hip Hop, West African Jeli Music, Blues